photo: Matthew Lloy

 Ladane’s reporting has appeared in a host of international outlets including The New York Times, LA Times, Businessweek, Newsweek, The Nation, WNYC public radio, PBS Frontline, U.K.’s Telegraph, France’s Libération and many others.
 Her literary writing has been published in magazines such as McSweeney’s, Catapult and Electric Literature.

-She was an artist-in-residence at MacDowell in 2023 and the 2021-2022 Nonfiction Fellow For Emerging Writers at Lighthouse Writers Workshop.
-She is the recipient of other awards and fellowships from Slice Literary, Writing by Writers and the New York State Summer Writing Institute.
+She is a 2023 MacDowell fellow and the 2021-2022 Nonfiction Fellow For Emerging Writers at Lighthouse Writers Workshop.
+Her work has also received support from Blue Mountain Center, the New York State Summer Writing Institute and Writing by Writers.

 She has taught creative writing to young boys from underserved neighborhoods in New York City and now serves as a nonfiction instructor at Lighthouse where she teaches literature of facts, personal essays and elements of journalism and oral history.